Zipline (drone delivery company): Platform 2

-The Platform 2 VTOL drones, announced in March 2023, are suited for shorter range home deliveries.
+The Platform 2 VTOL drones, launched in April 2025, are suited for shorter range home deliveries.
 They take off and land vertically, are capable of fixed-wing flight at up to 70 mph, and hover at an altitude of 100 m to slowly lower packages on a wire.
 Packages are lowered in a delivery "droid" that uses sensors and propellers to deliver the package within a 1 m diameter.
 The drones can carry up to 8 lb of cargo within a 10 mi radius, are capable of a more precise delivery than its previous generation, and can recharge autonomously.